Business people looking at a device to illustrate a blog post about KPI dashboards.

-To run a business effectively, you must rise above the day-to-day and take a big picture view.
-You need to know what’s going well, what needs your attention, and how to prioritize.
-But that’s not easy to do when there are too many demands on your time.
-So you need tools, like a KPI dashboard, to make it easier.
+To run a business effectively, you must rise above the day-to-day and take a big-picture view.
+You need to know what is going well, what needs your attention, and how to prioritize.
+But that is not easy to do when there are too many demands on your time, and you feel stressed.
+It would be best to have tools, like a KPI dashboard, to make it easier.

 What is a KPI?

 For example, one obvious KPI is revenue.
 If your company is at risk of missing its revenue goals, you must investigate the cause and find solutions.
-But, clearly, there are other high-level KPIs to consider.
-These include operational KPIs that measure progress (like the number of customers you gain in a month) and financial KPIs that are metrics you can derive from your accounting system (like profit).
+However, there are other high-level KPIs to consider.
+These include operational KPIs that measure your activity (like the number of customers you gain in a month) and financial KPIs that you can derive from your accounting system (like profit).
 So, the challenge with KPI tracking is that you must narrow your focus to the most meaningful metrics.
 Only then can you create a KPI dashboard.

 What is a KPI Dashboard?

-A KPI dashboard is simply a visualization of your KPIs, designed for easy consumption.
-When data is easily digestible, you feel less overwhelmed and can quickly get a good sense of your company’s health, spot problems, and deal with them before they get out of control.
+A key performance indicator dashboard is simply a visualization of your KPIs designed for easy consumption.
+When data is easily digestible, you feel less overwhelmed.
+You can quickly get a good sense of your company’s health, spot problems, and deal with them before they spin out of control.

-One approach that many business leaders like is when you display KPIs using a familiar color-coding system, like red, yellow, and green.
-Red indicates a problem area, yellow is a warning, and green means you’re doing great.
-The eye is naturally drawn to the numbers that matter, so you can see at a glance how the business is doing.
-Below is an example.
+One approach that many business leaders use is to display KPIs using a familiar color-coding system, like red and green.
+Red indicates a problem area, and green means you’re doing great.
+The eye is naturally drawn to the numbers that matter so you can see how the business is doing at a glance.
+Below is a KPI dashboard example to show you what this looks like.

 What is the Purpose of a KPI Dashboard?

-A KPI dashboard provides an easy-to-use tool that will help you keep your finger on the pulse of your business.
-It makes it obvious when your company is thriving and when it needs work.
+A KPI dashboard is an easy-to-use tool for monitoring your company’s performance.
+It clearly shows when your business is thriving and when it needs work.

-Referring back to the example above, you’ll see we’ve narrowed the focus to only six KPIs, which is perfect.
-With our clients, we recommend limiting this report to just 3-6 key performance indicators to keep the information useful and consumable.
+Referring to the example above, you will see that we have narrowed the focus to six areas, each with one or more KPIs.
+With our clients, we recommend limiting this report to just a handful of functional areas to keep the information useful and consumable.

 Ideally, you will also use your KPI dashboard as a benchmark – comparing your company with others in your industry.
 If your numbers are notably higher or lower than your competition, that’s a red flag.
-It’s a sign that you should investigate why that’s the case and what (if anything) you should do about it.
+It is a sign that you should investigate why that is the case and what (if anything) you should do about it.

 Should You Have a KPI Dashboard for Every Department Leader?

-We developed the executive dashboard above with the CEO in mind, and if you’re running a small to medium-sized business this is probably all you need.
-As your company grows and becomes more complex, however, you might indeed create a KPI dashboard for each department leader.
+We developed the example executive dashboard above with the CEO in mind, and if you’re running a small to medium-sized business, this is probably all you need.
+However, as your company grows and becomes more complex, you might create a KPI dashboard for each department leader.

-You could have an operational dashboard, a marketing dashboard, and others for customer service and human resources.
-Each department leader can identify their KPIs, which will show how their group’s performance contributes to the company’s goals.
+You could have an operational dashboard, a marketing dashboard, and others for customer satisfaction and human resources.
+Each department leader can identify their KPIs, showing how their group’s performance contributes to the company’s goals.
 They may even encourage various team members to create dashboards of their own.
 But, for now, let’s start with one.

 How to Build a KPI Dashboard

 So, how do you make a KPI dashboard?
 As you might imagine, there’s not just one way to go about it.
-The process will vary from company to company and become more involved as your business grows.
-In general, however, these are the basic steps:
+The process will vary from company to company, and become more involved as your business grows.
+In general, however, these are the basic steps for building an effective KPI dashboard:

 1. Build a Strong Financial and Operational Model

-This model will contain the detailed (month-by-month) underlying data that will roll up into your KPI dashboard.
-Capture everything you know about your current and anticipated revenue and expenses, including things that will influence these numbers (like marketing and sales activity).
-With smaller companies, we typically do this in a spreadsheet.
-Then we project out (based on the historical results and trends) our financial results, including revenues and expenses, for the next twelve months.
+This model will contain the detailed (month-by-month) underlying data that will roll into your KPI dashboard.
+Capture everything you know about your current and anticipated revenue and expenses, including things that will influence these numbers (like marketing and sales team activity).
+With smaller companies, we typically do this in a spreadsheet (or using TCRH’s reporting tool).
+Then, we project our financial results (based on the historical results and trends), including revenues and expenses, for the next twelve months.

 2. Set Goals

-Determine what targets you need to hit and when you need to hit them to keep your business on track.
+Determine what short and long-term targets you must hit and when to keep your business on track.
 These are the numbers you will use to gauge your performance each month.
-So, although it’s great to be optimistic, it’s also important to be realistic and mindful of your capabilities.
+So, although it is great to be optimistic, it is also important to be realistic and mindful of your capabilities.

 3. Identify Potential KPIs

 Given the information you gathered in steps 1 and 2, determine which metrics are candidates for your KPI dashboard.
-Again, these are high-level metrics that demonstrate the health of your business and that will be useful to your management team in pursuing your strategic goals.
+Again, these are high-level, important metrics that demonstrate the health of your business and will be helpful to your management team in pursuing strategic goals.
 In other words, they should be actionable.
-In addition, you should have solutions prepared that will get you back on track should you notice that you’re missing the mark with one of your KPIs.
+You should have solutions prepared that will get you back on track should you notice that you are likely to miss the mark with one of your KPIs.

 Many of our clients like to use the “SMART” goals framework to narrow the possibilities, whereby each potential KPI must be Specific, Measurable, Achievable, Realistic, and Timely.
 I encourage this as it lends focus.
 Then, once we have a list of potential KPIs, we discuss the candidates until we agree upon the 3-6 most important ones.